Geordie Shore's Holly Hagan announces sister's death: 'Traumatised in every sense of the word'

 “It is with immeasurable grief and sadness that our baby girl, my baby sister Darci Rose passed away peacefully holding my hand surrounded by family & her best friends.
 She was never in any pain,” Holly began.

 “The last 4 days have been something I hope no family ever has to go through.
+We are traumatised in every sense of the word.
 One day we will share Darci’s story.
 But for now I please ask that you do respect our privacy and allow us to process what has happened,” she penned.

 “To the incredible ambulance crew, and everyone at Manchester Royal Infirmary A&E & ICU, thank you so much for giving my sister the absolute best chance.
 Because of you all we have had the opportunity to hold her hand, stroke her hair and feel her heart beating for the last time,” Holly continued.